progfargo/docs.fyne.io/extend/extending-widgets.md

 We then add new functions to implement the `fyne.Tappable` interface, with those functions added the new `Tapped` function will be called every time the user taps our new icon.
-The interface required has two functions, `Tapped(*PointEvent)` and `TappedSecondary(*PointEvent)`, so we will add both.
+The interface requires two functions, `Tapped(*PointEvent)` and `TappedSecondary(*PointEvent)`, so we will add both.

 ```go